Skip to Content

 Navigate Right

-After two years of strategic planning, 20-hour plane issues in the Philadelphia airport due to the aircraft being struck by lightning, and 24 hours of waiting, the Singing Panthers, Assistant Professor of Music Jennifer Ayers-Bernard and English Professor Lana Whited, finally reached their destination–an excursion across the Pond to perform and sightsee.
+After two years of strategic planning, 20-hour plane issues in the Philadelphia airport due to the aircraft being struck by lightning, and 24 hours of waiting, the Singing Panthers, Assistant Professor of Music Jennifer Ayers-Barnard and English Professor Lana Whited, finally reached their destination–an excursion across the Pond to perform and sightsee.

 Due to the plane issues, the group missed the city of Winchester and its cathedral, but the group still made its performances at both the Cavendish Hotel in Brighton Beach and the Millennium & Copthorne Hotel in Chelsea.